jbakic/Shielded.Gossip/README.md

 to re-add the same version of data back, at least as long as the server internally remembers the removed version.

 What happens if a removed key gets revived later is up to you.
-You should probably handle KeyMissing events to check an external tombstone storage and restore the tombstones when needed.
+If you're handling KeyMissing events, you can restore the tombstone from an external storage when needed.
+Or you can react to Changed events and, when a new item is added which should not be there, just remove it again.

 ## Expiry